johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

             > If motor has an electricly powered brake:
             > Be sure the brake is releasing when the motor in energized.

-            >If motor is powered by a VFD:
+            > If motor is powered by a VFD:
             > Check for error messages on the VFD
             > Check that there is power to the VFD
             > There should be equal voltages between all three supply side terminals.
+            > Check that the safety circuit on the drive is in the (OK Ready To Run) state.
+            > Run the drive manually using the controls on the drive or put a start signal on the drive.
-            > Check that the VFD is providing the correct voltage to the motor when pressing the start button on the machine.
+            > Check that the VFD is providing the correct voltage to the motor between all three legs when pressing the start button on the machine.
             > Use the meter’s low pass filter (if available) when measuring the output of a VFD.
             > There should be equal voltages between all three terminals going to the motor.

-            > Check if motor runs when bypassing the VFD.
+            > Check if motor runs when bypassing the VFD and wiring to a contactor instead.
+            > Swap out the drive with one identical and loaded with the same parameters.

-            > If the VFD is not providing power to the motor when pressing the start button then check that the VFD is getting a run signal when perssing the start button.
+            > If the VFD is not providing power to the motor when pressing the start button then check that the VFD is getting a run signal when pressing the start button.

+            > If no signal:
+            > Broken signal wire?
+Check for signal at the source (relay, PLC output, eithernet signal)
+            > Remote into the PLC to see if the drive is getting signal.
-            > If no signal, skip to the section [When not moving for lack of signal](https://github.com/johnshearing/ControlTechniciansTroubleshootingCheckList/blob/main/README.md#when-not-moving-for-lack-of-signal)
+            > skip to the section [When not moving for lack of signal](https://github.com/johnshearing/ControlTechniciansTroubleshootingCheckList/blob/main/README.md#when-machines-move-erratically-move-uncommanded-stop-uncommanded-wont-move-move-at-a-speed-unexpected-or-lack-a-starting-signal)
             >
             > If VFD is getting signal and seems to be working, skip to the section [If motors and actuators...](https://github.com/johnshearing/ControlTechniciansTroubleshootingCheckList/blob/main/README.md#if-motors-and-actuators-are-moving-in-one-direction-but-not-at-all-in-the-other)
             >
             >
             > If motor power comes from a contactor: